drbean/curriculum/tech/academic/slides.md

 4. What are the causes and effects involved?
 5. What comparisons and contrasts can you make with other phenomena?
 How is it similar/dissimilar?
 6. What is your argument/your point?
 That is, what do you want to prove?
+7. What is your standpoint (viewpoint) from which you approach your thing?
+What college subject does it fit in?

 ## IMRAD